Seasons of Miracles

 I believe, as do most Christians, in the miracles of the Bible.
 They are true; they are not fairytales or myths.
 I have difficulty understanding those who claim to be Christians, and yet discount or disbelieve any part of the Bible.
 For those of us who believe in Biblical miracles, we tend to assume that they continuously appeared throughout Biblical times.
-This is not true.
+At times, miracles may have been performed, but they were not recorded in Scripture.

 There are four specific periods of miraculous activity; three in the past and one yet future.